 Trekking requires all of the above and a good supply of food.

 Hiking is known by many names over the world.
 What is known as hiking in the U.S and Britain is called tramping in New Zealand, and bush-walking in Australia.
 Bushwhacking is a term used specifically for hiking through dense forest where vegetation needs to be whacked for slashed with a machete in order to advance.
 Thru-hiking is a term associated with long end-to-end hiking (hiking a trail completely in sequence in its entirety) on a trail specifically, the Appalachian Trail.

 People usually go hiking in places of natural beauty.
 Hiking trails usually guide people through these areas which may be signposted so people do not lose their way.
 Whereas while trekking, the path is usually not marked and may not be previously charted.
 Trekking can take place in areas of great natural beauty but unlike hiking, not exclusively so.
 Trekking can also be a means of necessity in places where there is no vehicular transport.
 Hiking is a popular holiday experience especially in Europe, New Zealand, Chile, Costa Rica and Hawaii.
 Trekking is popular is the Himalayan foothills in Nepal, Bhutan and India and in the Andes in South America.

 Hikers and trekkers follow a Leave No Trace policy to reduce the impact of their presence on the natural environment.
-A number of hikers over years on the same trail can cause unexpected damage on the environment such as wood depletion, wood fires.
+A number of hikers over years on the same trail can cause unexpected damage on the environment such as wood depletion, soil and vegetation disruption and wood fires.
 Fecal matter and non-biodegradable materials can contaminate the watershed.
 Some hikers have complained that pole use leaves a visible impact on the surrounding trail, poking visible holes in the ground and damaging adjacent vegetation.
 The most common complaint is that the carbide tips leave visible white scratches on rock, and make scraping sounds.